Stumblor/firmware-updates/README.md

 #### The Easy Way

 * Find your mod in the directories above.
 If there is a version number, check what is written on your board.
-* Open the folder, and download the latest firmware (the .bin file at the bottom of the list)
+* Open the folder, and download the latest firmware (click the .bin file at the bottom of the above list > Raw > File > Save Page As)
 * Power the device
   * If uninstalled, the easiest way is to use a 9V battery and your alligator clips.
 Red to positive, Black to negative.